Eye screening and tests

 All babies will have eye screening at birth and again at about six weeks of age by a GP or health visitor.

-Children usually have an eye test (vision screening) soon after they start school at 4-5 years old.
+Children usually have an eye test (vision screening) soon after they start school at 4 to 5 years old.
 This doesn't routinely happen in all areas.
 If your child's vision is not checked at school, speak to your school nurse or take them to your local opticians for an eye test.

 Vision screening checks for reduced vision in one or both eyes and for a lazy eye.
 It is important as around 1 in 10 children fail this first eye test.
 The aim is to pick up any problems early so they can be treated and not interfere with your child's learning.